The Canadian-winter authority guide

 Common questions

-Do heat pumps actually work at -30°C?
+Do heat pumps work in Canada?

 Do I need a backup heat source?

-Is my electricity bill going to spike in winter?
+Will my electricity bill spike in winter?